Aswin-Manoj/Aswin-Manoj.github.io/README.md

 >Ensure you have a resume in Markdown format.

-If you are unfamiliar with Markdown, here are some useful guides to help you get started:

-- Visit this [link](https://www.markdownguide.org/getting-started/) to have a general understanding of Markdown.
-- Visit this [link](https://www.markdowntutorial.com/) for an quick and easy tutorial on the basics of Markdown.
-- Since, we will be focussing on hosting a Markdown formatted resume on Github Pages, here is a [link](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to some useful syntax on GitHub Flavoured Markdown.

 ~~~
-In his book "Modern Technical Writing", Andrew Etter emphasizes the use of lightweight
+In his book "Modern Technical Writing", Andrew Etter emphasizes the use of lightweight markup languages,
-markup languages, such as Markdown ,due to their simplicity and readability.
-By using
+such as Markdown ,due to their simplicity and readability.
+By using Markdown for your resume, you make
-Markdown for your resume, you make your resume accessible and easily editable.
+your resume accessible and easily editable.

 Markdown's easy to understand syntax improves readability according to Andrew Etter.
-He
+He mentions in his
-mentions in his book that content should be easily understandable in its raw or original
+book that content should be easily understandable in its raw or original form, and by using Markdown we
-form, and by using Markdown we are mirroring this principle.
+are mirroring this principle.
 ~~~

-## Get Started
+## Instructions

 **1. Create A GitHub Account**
 > 1. Visit [github.com](github.com) and click on Sign Up